 Given its scale, global reach, and multiple points of connection to other processes, the GCF Task Force offers a unique vehicle for advancing jurisdiction-wide approaches to protecting forests, reducing emissions, and enhancing livelihoods across tropical forest states and provinces.
-The GCF Task Force operates at both political and technical levels: it seeks to harness and support the political leadership of committed Governors in the fight against climate change and deforestation, while empowering the civil servants and their civil society partners that are critical in the day-to-day effort to build and maintain successful jurisdictional programs.
-The GCF Task Force links these efforts with existing and emerging pay-for-performance opportunities, aligns them with national policies and programs, and works with public, private sector and community-level partners, including Indigenous Peoples and traditional or local leaders.
+The GCF Task Force operates at both political and technical levels: it seeks to harness and support the political leadership of committed Governors in the fight against climate change and deforestation, while empowering the civil servants and their civil society partners that are so critical in the day-to-day effort to build and maintain successful jurisdictional programs.
+The GCF Task Force links these efforts with existing and emerging pay-for-performance opportunities, aligns them with national policies and programs, and works with public, private sector and community-level partners, including indigenous and traditional leaders.
 By strengthening and enhancing the multiple, overlapping networks of actors involved in building state and provincial programs for low-emissions development, the GCF Task Force plays a vital role in the broader international effort to protect forests, reduce emissions, and enhance livelihoods.

 “Given its scale, global reach, and multiple points of connection to other processes, the GCF Task Force offers a unique vehicle for advancing jurisdiction-wide approaches to protecting forests, reducing emissions, and enhancing livelihoods across tropical forest states and provinces.”

 The key political risk is that the forests and climate agenda will be crowded out by other pressing concerns as Governors decide that they can no longer continue to invest in forest protection and sustainable land use.
 The key financial risk is that budgets and resources for the forest and climate agenda will be further reduced and/or re-allocated to other concerns.
-And the key institutional risk is that in the absence of political and financial support, programs will atrophy and dedicated civil servants will leave the government—taking their skills, experience, relationships, and institutional memories with them.
+And the key institutional risk is that in the absence of political and financial support, programs will atrophy and dedicated civil servants will leave the government, taking their skills, experience, relationships, and institutional memories with them.

 In response to these risks, the GCF Task Force seeks to achieve four main outcomes that will keep member states and provinces engaged in approving and implementing policies for sustainable forest and land use and contributing to the impact of reducing deforestation in member jurisdictions.

-Second, we enable secretaries, key civil servants, and their civil society partners to implement the forests and climate agenda within their governments and beyond.
+Second, we enable secretaries, key civil servants, and their civil society partners to implement the forest and climate agenda within their governments and beyond.
 We do this by mapping implementation capacity across the GCF Task Force membership, by identifying and assessing the key obstacles to implementation in individual jurisdictions, by creating peer-to-peer learning and exchange opportunities across the GCF Task Force network, by facilitating technical assistance to solve key implementation challenges, and by promoting civil servant commitment to and advocacy for forests and climate within and beyond their jurisdictions.
 When key civil servants and their civil society partners connect with and learn from each other and their peers within and across states and provinces, they gain knowledge and skills as well as a sense of identity, purpose, and connection that makes them better advocates for forests and climate in government programs and policies at multiple scales.
+In addition, we support diversifying the selection of GCF Task Force delegates, with an emphasis on the importance of gender equity and increasing the number of women representing the jurisdictions during these exchanges.
 Motivated and connected civil servants, together with their civil society partners, also provide much of the foundation for successful jurisdictional approaches and ensure continuity across changing administrations, thereby helping to mitigate the risks associated with political turnover.

 Third, we support GCF Task Force states and provinces in their efforts to secure finance and investment to implement jurisdictional programs for sustainable forests and land use.
 We do this by identifying budget gaps and bottlenecks, mapping solutions to specific challenges facing jurisdictions, and providing targeted support to increase financial flows from a variety of potential sources including public and private funding opportunities, domestic finance reform, investment partnerships with supply chain actors, and emerging jurisdictional REDD+ standards and compliance markets.
-When new and additional sources of finance flow to GCF Task Force states and provinces, it demonstrates to Governors and their constituents the benefits that come from investing in the forest and climate agenda, and it provides resources to civil servants and their partners to implement jurisdictional strategies for sustainable forests and land.
-When compliance markets make REDD+ a part of their program, they provide examples for other existing and emerging compliance markets and further enhance the broader case for REDD+ in national and international processes.
-When supply chain actors embrace jurisdictional sourcing for high-performing states and provinces, they tackle the leading driver of deforestation globally and reinforce incentives for jurisdictions to continue investing in sustainable forest and land use.
+When new and additional sources of finance flow to GCF Task Force states and provinces, it demonstrates to Governors and their constituents the benefits that come from investing in the forest and climate agenda and it provides resources to civil servants and their partners to implement jurisdictional strategies for sustainable forests and land use.
+When voluntary and compliance markets make REDD+ a part of their program, they provide examples for other existing and emerging markets and further enhance the broader case for REDD+ in national and international processes.
+When supply chain actors embrace jurisdictional sourcing for high-performing states and provinces, they tackle the leading drivers of deforestation globally and reinforce incentives for jurisdictions to continue investing in sustainable forest and land use.
 And when domestic budget appropriation processes are reformed, GCF Task Force states and provinces are able to ensure that more funding is channeled to areas of greatest need and that damaging subsidies for deforestation are removed.